 Students must hand in all six labs (even if late), must complete a satisfactory Final Project, and must receive at least 80% of the total number of points assigned during the quarter to receive a Satisfactory (if taking Satisfactory/Unsatisfactory) or B (if taking for a letter grade) in the course.

 Students who satisfactorily pass all course requirements will receive a Certificate of Course Completion.

-Partial scholarships may be available, upon justification, to scholars residing in countries with low income or lower middle income economies as defined by the World Bank.
+For scholars applying for the online version: Scholarships may be available, upon justification, to scholars residing in countries with low income or lower middle income economies as defined by the World Bank.
 If you believe you are eligible for a scholarship, please send a justification of less than one page to Olivia DeLeon at email@example.com.
 In the justification, include the country in which you reside, your current income, and your access, if any, to educational funds from local institutions.
 Please also send your curriculum vitae (CV).
-Note that the scholarship does not include cost of textbook, any software, or any local costs associated with accessing a high-speed internet connection.
+Note that the scholarship does not include cost of textbooks, any software, or any local costs associated with accessing a high-speed internet connection.